iris-hep/func_adl/docs/generic/query_structure.md

 When building a query it is helpful to think of .Select() as adding a loop to the query and .Where() as adding an if statement to the query.
 Each .Select() allows for accessing data another level deeper into the data structure.

-The query object is what the FuncADL operators build upon when called and an udpated version of the query gets return back ready for another operator or to be passed to ServiceX.
+The query object is what the FuncADL operators build upon when called and an updated version of the query gets return back ready for another operator or to be passed to ServiceX.
 The query object is created using a function specific to the datatype, but it generically looks like this:

 ```python
 query = placeholderQueryFunction()
 ```

+To learn what the functions are that will replace placeholderQueryFunction() please see the xAOD or Uproot parts of the documentation.

 With this query object any operator can be applied to make modifications at the event level.
 For example, if a .Select() is added the events in the data are now accessable.